 - Easter Egg: for a period of several months, the magazine couldn't get hold of the company that usually compiled their coverdisks.
 The result of this was that some of the staff actually had to learn how to write a coverdisk front-end interface in Workbench (the Amiga's operating system).
 If you examine the source code of those coverdisks, you can find some of the comments they left behind indicating their feelings on the matter.

 - Four Point Scale: Defied; one of Amiga Power's aims from the beginning was to use the entire range of the percent scale, so 50% means a game's actually So Okay, It's Average.

 - Fun with Acronyms: A caption ponders the Initialism Title of ATR: All-Terrain Racing:

 "Are terrapins retarded?
 All typos re-worded?
 Any tea, Reginald?
 No."

-- Good News, Bad News: Full-length reviews summarized games' "Uppers" and "Downers" in a red box.
+- Good News, Bad News: Every review ended with a box summarising the game's "Uppers" and "Downers".
 In a review of a truly awful game, the former would be along the lines of "You must be joking."